brantwills/CleanArchitecture/readme.md

 I am interested in expanding on this to learn

-## Can I contribute to this thing?
+## Can I contribute / copy this thing?

 Of course!

 This is just a series of Work in Progress patterns

 All comments and critique are more than welcomed!

+MIT licensed (stars are plenty enough support)